RMLio/ap-data-to-dashboard/src/remarksEls.md

 ## SPARQL
 - Skos:concept with properties leads to strange query results.
 See Doelgroep query

+## MIRAVI
+very slow for long queries in combination with multiple sources due to many optionals

 ## DESIGN CHOICES:
 - We made all langStrings @nl